digitalocean/k8s-adoption-journey/docs/01-getting-started/setup-docr.md

     ```

     !!!info
         You will be pushing an initial release first to DOCR (1.0.0) and use that to deploy to the `staging` and `production` environments in the upcoming sections.
-Then, ArgoCD will take care of the new images building, tagging, pushing and promoting to the upper environments.
+Later on, GitHub Actions will take care of building, tagging and pushing images to `DOCR`.
         This process might take about 15 minutes.

 Next, you will learn how to create a DOKS cluster to use as a Kubernetes development environment, and start working with microservices.